 How to Use React with Drupal

 React is one of the most popular JavaScript frameworks among Vue, Ember, Angular, Node, and others.
-This library was created by Facebook and it allows developing great interfaces that are very useful and neat-looking.
-And Drupal is one of the most popular CMS’s, which allows you to build different types of websites, from small to complex huge ones.
+Created by Facebook, this JavaScript library allows one to develop great user interfaces that are very useful and neat-looking.
+And Drupal is one of the most popular content management systems, which allows you to build different types of websites, from small to complex.

 Using React and Drupal together is not a new thing, but it definitely will provide you with a good result.
 The backend of your website will be based on Drupal and the frontend will be based on React.
 So the typical Drupal website theme layer will be replaced by React.

 You can implement React.js in various ways.
-It can be an independent application that uses API end-points from your headless Drupal.
-It can also be embedded into Drupal frontend and you can change some parts there.
+It can be an independent application that uses API endpoints from your headless Drupal.
+It can also be embedded into the Drupal frontend and you can change some parts there.

 You may be asking – why React?

 It’s way easier to build a frontend part with React than with Drupal theming.
 React also provides more interesting and useful user experiences that perform better.
-Instagram, Skype, and Teslaalready use React.
+Instagram, Skype, and Tesla already use React.
 And, last but not least, you can use other services that are not connected to Drupal with React, which gives you an opportunity to extend the features of your app.
+As a company that specializes in Drupal development as well as React development services, AnyforSoft would like to show you how to use Drupal and React together for maximum benefit!

 • React has reusable components that are like Lego pieces.
 You create different small parts of your website such as buttons, boxes, dropdowns, etc., and then you add some bigger components and so on;

-• React has a clean code abstraction which, leads to a better code understanding and reading;
+• Another reason to integrate React is that this JavaScript library for building frontend has a clean code abstraction, leading to a better code understanding and reading;

-• React has great developer tools that are very helpful;
+• By integrating React, you will get access to great developer tools that are very helpful;

 • React is relatively easy to learn and gives you great opportunities to bring your app to another level;